 Midfielder Wilfred Ndidi went in late on Cole Palmer close to the touchline, the Nigeria international making contact with the Blues star's Achilles and not coming close to winning the ball.

-The on-field referee decided that only a caution was warranted and was supported by VAR, yet Gallagher feels that Ndidi should have been sent off.
+The on-field referee decided that only a caution was warranted and was supported by VAR, yet Gallagher feels Ndidi should have been sent off.

 Gallagher told Sky Sports News: "A better start point here is red card.